HomeSpan/HomeSpan/README.md

 There are no plans to make HomeSpan compatible with Matter since HomeSpan was structured entirely around HAP R2.
 In addition, both Apple and Espressif have released Matter SDKs for public use, reducing the need for yet another Matter SDK.

-Connecting HomeSpan directly to HomeKit via Thread is not planned (and might not even be possible).
-However, Thread may be useful for inter-device communication similar to how HomeSpan uses ESP-NOW to implement remote, battery-operated devices.
-This may be added at some point in a future release.

 ### Feedback or Questions?

 Please post bug reports or other problems with HomeSpan to the [Issues Board](https://github.com/HomeSpan/HomeSpan/issues).
 Please post all other questions about HomeSpan (use, functionality, specs, examples, etc.) or any ideas or recommendations you may have for new functionality, or any general feedback about HomeSpan or HomeKit, to the [Discussion Board](https://github.com/HomeSpan/HomeSpan/discussions).
 For more general questions or feedback not related to a specific HomeSpan issue or function, you can email me directly at [homespan@icloud.com](mailto:homespan@icloud.com).